ProteinsWebTeam/interpro-docs/docs/homepage.rst

 =========================

 This component shows icons for the :doc:`/member_databases`.
-The text under each icon shows the version of the member database and an estimate of the number of Entries from that resource in the current InterPro release.
+The text under each icon provides information about the version of the member database and an estimate of the number of Entries from that resource in the current InterPro release.
 Each of the member database icons link to the :doc:`/browse` showing data filtered to match the selected Member Database.